-This is a guest post by long term Social Media strategist and visionary Scott Allen.
-I often discuss Social Media on my Facebook profile and of all the wonderful contributors who stop by Scott stands out for his understanding of what is going on.
+This is a guest post by long termstrategist and visionary Scott Allen.
+I often discuss on my Facebook profile and of all the wonderful contributors who stop by Scott stands out for his understanding of what is going on.
 Scott recognises that advanced use of social sharing tools and strategies are key to your online presence in 2012.
 Ifttt is a vital part of this.
 You can learn more about Scott below.

 In Michael’s post, 9 ways to rock the social web, he makes a couple of very powerful suggestions: